-As of September 30, 2012, our credit facility had a borrowing capacity of \$300.0 million with \$96.3 million in term loans outstanding, and no amounts outstanding under our revolving line of credit.
+As of March 31, 2013, our credit facility consisted of a \$92.5 million outstanding term loan and a \$100 million revolving line of credit with no amount outstanding.
 Interest on borrowings under the credit facility is payable quarterly at specified margins above either the Eurodollar Margin or the Prime Rate.
 Our exposure to interest rate risk under the credit facility will depend on the extent to which we utilize the facility.
 To reduce our exposure to rising interest rates under the term loan, in February 2012, we entered into an interest rate swap encompassing the principal balances scheduled to be outstanding as of January 1, 2014, and, thereafter, such principal amount will total \$85.0 million on January 1, 2014 and amortize to \$35.0 million on November 4, 2016.
 The interest rate swap effectively fixes the Eurodollar Margin at a fixed rate of 0.97%.
-A hypothetical change of 1% from prevailing interest rates as of September 30, 2012 would affect our interest expense and the fair value of the swap by less than \$0.2 million.
+A hypothetical change of 1% from prevailing interest rates as of March 31, 2013 would affect our interest expense by approximately \$0.2 million.

-In addition to the \$85.0 million of term loans covered by the interest rate swap as of September 30, 2012, the Company also had variable rate debt outstanding of \$11.3 million.
+In addition to the \$85.0 million of term loans covered by the interest rate swap as of March 31, 2013, the Company also had variable rate debt outstanding of \$7.5 million.

-A hypothetical increase of 1% in the Eurodollar Margin or Prime Rate-based interest rate on our variable rate debt outstanding of \$11.3 million as of September 30, 2012 would result in an increase in our interest expense of \$0.1 million per year, assuming constant borrowing levels.
+A hypothetical increase of 1% in the Eurodollar Margin or Prime Rate-based interest rate on our variable rate debt outstanding of \$7.5 million as of March 31, 2013 would result in an increase in our interest expense of \$0.1 million per year, assuming constant borrowing levels.